meetps/CS-725/assig-1/README.md

 #### PostProcessing

-Rounding of to nearest tens.
+Rounding of to nearest hundreds as all data in train output is in hundreds.

 ### Run Code

 `python main.py`

+### Output

+`output` directory.

 ### Additional